Govt all set to establish CPEC Authority

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: With stoppage of salaries of about four dozen contracting employees of CPEC Secretariat for transition period, the government is all set to establish a permanent China Pakistan Economic Corridor (CPEC) Authority with portfolio of chairman, two executive directors, six members and nine policy heads at hefty pay and package of MP-1 scales.
+ISLAMABAD: With stoppage of salaries of about four dozen contracting employees of CPEC Secretariat for transition period, the government is all set to establish a permanent China Pakistan Economic Corridor (CPEC) Authority with portfolio of chairman, 2 executive directors, 6 members and 9 policy heads at hefty pay and package of MP-1 scales.

 Under ED on Coordination, there will be 6 members including member energy, member transport/infrastructure, member investment/industries, member socio economic/agriculture, member financial affairs and member media.